 Played by Ray Liotta

-Ray Liotta plays Lieutenant Matt Wozniak on the NBC drama "Shades of Blue."
+Ray Liotta plays Lt.
+Matt Wozniak on the NBC drama "Shades of Blue."

-Liotta started his career with a Golden Globe-nominated performance in Jonathan Demme's "Something Wild," and followed that by co-starring opposite Tom Hulce in "Dominick and Eugene."
-He's also well known for the iconic role of Shoeless Joe Jackson in the Oscar-nominated film "Field of Dreams."
+Liotta started his career with a Golden Globe-nominated performance in Jonathan Demme's "Something Wild" and followed that by co-starring opposite Tom Hulce in "Dominick and Eugene."
+He's also known for the iconic role of Shoeless Joe Jackson in the Oscar-nominated film "Field of Dreams."

-But perhaps the film that brought Liotta his most widespread acclaim was his portrayal of real-life mobster Henry Hill in Martin Scorsese's epic movie "Goodfellas," starring opposite Robert De Niro and Joe Pesci.
-His performance helped the film earn an Academy Award nomination for Best Picture and solidified Liotta's status with critics and the public alike.
+But perhaps the role that brought Liotta his most widespread acclaim was his portrayal of real-life mobster Henry Hill in Martin Scorsese's epic movie "Goodfellas," starring opposite Robert De Niro and Joe Pesci.
+His performance helped the film earn a Best Picture nomination and solidified Liotta's status with critics and the public alike.

-Liotta continued to create notable performances in films such as "Cop Land," opposite Robert De Niro and Harvey Keitel and directed by James Mangold; "Hannibal," opposite Anthony Hopkins and directed by Ridley Scott; "Heartbreakers," co-starring Sigourney Weaver; and "Blow," opposite Johnny Depp.
+Liotta continued to create notable performances in films such as "Cop Land," opposite Robert De Niro and Harvey Keitel for director James Mangold; "Hannibal," opposite Anthony Hopkins for director Ridley Scott; "Heartbreakers," co-starring Sigourney Weaver; and "Blow," opposite Johnny Depp.

-In 2015, Liotta co-starred on the A&E miniseries "Texas Rising," starring opposite Brendan Fraser and Bill Paxton and directed by Roland Joffé, and was nominated for a SAG Award for Outstanding Performance by a Male Actor in a TV Movie or Miniseries.
+In 2015, Liotta co-starred on the A&E miniseries "Texas Rising," co-starring Brendan Fraser and Bill Paxton and directed by Roland Joffé.
+Liotta was nominated for a Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Television Movie or Miniseries.

 For his 2004 Broadway debut opposite Frank Langella in Stephen Belber's "Match," Liotta received a Distinguished Performance honor at the Drama League Awards.

-A New Jersey native, Liotta began acting while a student at the University of Miami.
+A New Jersey native, Liotta began acting while he was a student at the University of Miami.
 He now resides in Los Angeles.